Uyuni for Retail is made up of various components. For more on how these components work together, see retail-network-arch.adoc.

 Uyuni for Retail supports POS terminals that boot using both BIOS and UEFI.
 For UEFI booting terminals, you will need to configure the EFI partition in the Saltboot formula.
-For more information on EFI in the Saltboot formula, see salt:formula-saltboot.adoc.
+For more information on EFI in the Saltboot formula, see specialized-guides:salt/salt-formula-saltboot.adoc.

 Uyuni for Retail uses the same technology as Uyuni, but is customized to address the needs of retail organizations.

 Because every environment is different, and can contain many different configurations of many different terminals, Uyuni for Retail uses hardware types to simplify device management.

 Hardware types allow you to group devices according to manufacturer and device name.
 Then all devices of a particular type can be managed as one.

 Uyuni for Retail uses system groups to organize the various devices in your environment.